 Public employees linked to the PA that needs the data (which has been previously authorized by the transferor) can make interoperability inquiries.

-In application of the regulations, it is necessary to identify the employee involved in the data query.
-It is also a condition set by the transferors of the data.
+In application of the regulations, it is necessary to identify the employee involved in the data consultation.
+This is also a condition set by the data providers.

-For this reason, interoperability inquiries are made by a public employee with a qualified electronic certificate that accredits his direct link to a PA with an official or contractual relationship.
+For this reason, interoperability queries are made by a public employee with a qualified electronic certificate that certifies their direct link to a PA with an official or contractual relationship.

-On the other hand, a person who works for a company awarded a tender cannot make inquiries (expanded in the next section).
+On the other hand, a person who works for a company that has been awarded a tender cannot make inquiries (extended in the following section).

 What does the employee need to make inquiries?

-• Have a qualified electronic certificate that accredits the direct link of the person to an AP, for example a T-CAT on card or software (it is not essential that the trusted service provider is the AOC).
+• Have a qualified electronic certificate that certifies the person's direct link to an AP, for example a T-CAT on a card or software (it is not essential that the trusted service provider be the AOC).

 • Be registered with EACAT.

-• Have the authorization of the body to which you are linked to be a VO user and also for the specific consumption of the service.
+• Have authorization from the organization to which you are linked to be a VO user and also for the specific consumption of the service.

 NOTE : workers who make inquiries through PICA (platform of the Administration of the Generalitat de Catalunya), must consult the respective areas or units.

-NOTE : the T-CAT of a related person cannot be used to carry out interoperability inquiries because it is not a public employee certificate (the holder is not directly linked to a public administration in Catalonia but has a service relationship or functional).
+NOTE : the T-CAT of a linked person cannot be used to carry out interoperability queries because it is not a public employee certificate (the holder is not directly linked to a public administration in Catalonia but has a service or functional relationship with it).

-In fact, "Unit in the organization" that appears in this certificate does not refer to the Administration where it provides services and, as a consequence, does not contain the information required for consultations.
+In fact, "Organizational Unity" which appears in this certificate does not refer to the Administration where it provides services and, as a consequence, does not contain the information required for queries.

-Collecting the aforementioned, the AOC security policy states that access to VO queries through the EACAT screens must be done by a public employee.
+In light of the above, the AOC security policy establishes that access to VO queries through the EACAT screens must be made by a public worker.
 Therefore, VO cannot be accessed with:

-• Certificate of public worker from a different AP to which the user of EACAT is assigned at the time of making the query;
+• Public worker certificate from a PA different from the one to which the EACAT user is assigned at the time of making the query;

-• idCAT certificate, because it is a certificate of citizenship (it does not bind the holder as an employee of an AP);
+• idCAT certificate, because it is a citizenship certificate (it does not bind the holder as a worker of a PA);

-• Other citizenship certificates issued by other lenders, for the same reason as in the previous point.
+• Other citizenship certificates issued by other providers, for the same reason as the previous point.

 Interoperability glossary

-Below is a glossary of the specific terminology used in interoperability inquiries:
+Below is a glossary with the specific terminology used in interoperability queries:

-• Authorizations : request for each of the services (not the VO request).
+• Authorizations : request for each of the services (it is not the VO request).

-• Service letters : document containing the consultation conditions (technical, legal and functional), as well as the information available in the service.
+• Service letters : document that contains the consultation conditions (technical, legal and functional), as well as the information available in the service.

-• Catalog of interoperable data and documents in Catalonia : instrument that contains all the data that can be consulted by the Catalan APs.
+• Catalog of interoperable data and documents in Catalonia : instrument that contains all the data that Catalan PAs can consult.

-• Queries : it is the complete process of exchange from the time the AP requires some data until it obtains it.
-In other words, a query includes the request and the response.
-The traces that are kept from the service are those of the consultation.
+• Queries : is the entire exchange process from the time the AP requires data until it obtains it.
+That is, a query includes the request and the response.
+The traces that are kept by the service are those of the query.

-• Interoperability node : these are the functions carried out by the AOC from the VO service and any other interoperability matter.
+• Interoperability node : these are the functions that the AOC carries out from the VO service and any other in matters of interoperability.

 Law 39/2015: art.
 28 and 53